hashicorp/packer-plugin-vmware/README.md

 }
 ```

+For more information, please refer to the Packer [documentation][docs-packer-init].

 #### Manual Installation

-You can download the plugin from the GitHub [releases][releases-vmware-plugin].
-Once you have
+You can install the plugin using the `packer plugins install` command.
-downloaded the latest release archive for your target operating system and architecture, extract the
-release archive to retrieve the plugin binary file for your platform.

-To install the downloaded plugin, please follow the Packer documentation on
-[installing a plugin][docs-packer-plugin-install].
+Examples:

+1. Install the latest version of the plugin:

+    ```shell
+    packer plugins install github.com/vmware/vmware
+    ```

+2. Install a specific version of the plugin:

+    ```shell
+    packer plugins install github.com/vmware/vmware@v1.2.0
+    ```

 ### Using the Source

-If you prefer to build the plugin from sources, clone the GitHub repository locally and run the
+You can build from source by cloning the GitHub repository and running `make build` from
-command `go build` from the repository root directory.
-Upon successful compilation, a
+the repository root.
+After a successful build, the `packer-plugin-vmware` binary is
-`packer-plugin-vmware` plugin binary file can be found in the root directory.
+created in the root directory.

-To install the compiled plugin, please follow the Packer documentation on
+To install the compiled plugin, please refer to the Packer [documentation][docs-packer-plugin-install].
-[installing a plugin][docs-packer-plugin-install].

-### Documentation
+## Documentation

-For more information on how to use the plugin, please refer to the [documentation][docs-vmware-plugin].
+- Please refer to the plugin [documentation][docs-vmware-plugin] for more information on
+the plugin usage.

+- Please refer to the repository [`example`](example/) directory for usage examples.

 ## Contributing

-The Packer Plugin for VMware Desktop Hypervisors is the work of many contributors and the project team appreciates your help!

-If you discover a bug or would like to suggest an enhancement, submit [an issue][issues].

-If you would like to submit a pull request, please read the [contribution guidelines][contributing] to get started.
-In case of enhancement or feature contribution, we kindly ask you to open an issue to discuss it beforehand.
+Please read the [code of conduct][code-of-conduct] and [contribution guidelines][contributing]
+to get started.

 ## Support

-The Packer Plugin for VMware Desktop Hypervisors is supported by the maintainers and the plugin community.
+The Packer Plugin for VMware Desktop Hypervisors is supported by the maintainers and the
+plugin community.

 ## License

 © Broadcom.
-All Rights Reserved.
+All Rights Reserved.</br>
-The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.
+The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.</br>

-The Packer Plugin for VMware Desktop Hypervisors is available under the [Mozilla Public License, version 2.0][license] license.
+Licensed under the [Mozilla Public License, version 2.0][license].

 [license]: LICENSE
 [contributing]: .github/CONTRIBUTING.md
+[code-of-conduct]: .github/CODE_OF_CONDUCT.md
 [issues]: https://github.com/vmware/packer-plugin-vmware/issues
 [desktop-hypervisors]: https://www.vmware.com/products/desktop-hypervisor.html
 [docs-packer-init]: https://developer.hashicorp.com/packer/docs/commands/init